tonydiponio1/BurkePorter_5245-04/README.md

+2026-04-21
+- Updated PLC Lanes 2&3 for 5 camera system
+- Updated all HMIs for 5 camera system

 2026-04-20
 - Updated PLC Lane 1 for 5 camera system
 - Updated Ascentialytics UDT and tested with Ascentialytics team on Lowers Lane 1